Florune/florune-documentation/src/services/payments.md

 ---

-The **Payment & Agreement Layer** is the backbone of Florune’s ecosystem.
-By combining **Escrow for high-value payments** and **Pledge Contracts for flexible, milestone-driven agreements**, it provides a **secure, automated, and transparent financial infrastructure** that empowers individuals, businesses, and enterprises to transact confidently across borders and industries.
+The **Payment & Agreement Layer** is the backbone of Florune’s ecosystem. **Escrow for high-value payments** and **Pledge Contracts for flexible, milestone-driven agreements** provides a **secure, automated, and transparent financial infrastructure** that empowers individuals, businesses, and enterprises to transact confidently across borders and industries.